Rome: Baroque Brilliance

 The high altar, like so much of the art decorating the Vatican, is another masterpiece by Bernini.
 With sunlight illuminating its alabaster window — as if powering the Holy Spirit, it encrusts the legendary throne of St. Peter with a starburst of Baroque praise.

-Directly above the altar which marks the tomb of St. Peter, stands Bernini's bronze canopy, and over that, Michelangelo's dome — taller than a football field on end.
+Directly above the altar, which marks the tomb of St. Peter, stands Bernini's bronze canopy, and above that, Michelangelo's dome — taller than a football field on end.
 The inscription declares, in Latin: Tu es Petrus..."You are Peter and upon this rock I will build my church."
 This is the scriptural basis for the primacy of Rome in the Catholic Church.

-Over the centuries the popes have amassed enough art to fill eleven miles of Vatican hallways sumptuously decorated with precious tapestries, dramatic frescoes, and ancient statues.
+Over the centuries the popes have amassed enough art to fill 11 miles of museum hallways sumptuously decorated with precious tapestries, dramatic frescoes, and ancient statues.

 The museum features art from every age.
 Its exquisite painting gallery includes Raphael's much-loved Transfiguration.